GeoscienceAustralia/vaws/docs/source/ch05_logic.rst

 set terrain height multiplier (:py:meth:`.House.set_terrain_height_multiplier`)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The terrain height multiplier (|Mz,cat|) value at the model height is calculated by the interpolation using the selected win profile over height.
+The terrain height multiplier (|Mz,cat|) value at the model height is calculated by the interpolation using the selected wind profile over height.

 .. _set_shielding_section: